Bus Service Improvement Plan (BSIP) - A690 Durham Road Scheme Overview

 The Bus Service Improvement Plan (BSIP) is a UK Government funded initiative to implement a wide range of significant proposed improvements to various aspects of bus services.
 These improvements will be delivered through the North East Enhanced Partnership, a formal partnership of the North East Combined Authority, bus operators, local authorities and Nexus.

-The North East Combined Authority has successfully secured £163.5 million funding from the Department for Transport by demonstrating the continuous commitment to improving and promoting alternative modes of sustainable transport.
+The North East Combined Authority (NECA) has successfully secured £163.5 million funding from the Department for Transport by demonstrating the continuous commitment to improving and promoting alternative modes of sustainable transport.

 This includes setting out ambitious targets to:

-- reduce bus journey times
+- Improve bus journey times

 - ensure services run on time